darraghogorman37/Milestone-Project-2/README.md

     * These are the player's buttons.
 The user can remove the last card inputted into his or her selection by simply clicking the "REMOVE" button.
 The user can clear all the cards from their current selection by clicking the "CLEAR ALL" button.
 The user can submit his or her selection simply by clicking on the "SUBMIT" button.
     ![Player's Buttons](assets/features-images/buttons.JPG)
 * Feedback Area
     * Displays messages to the player as the game progresses.
 On submission of his/her selected cards the feedback area informs the player if their selection was correct or incorrect.
-The  and displays the player's score and the difficully level currently being played at, the number of rounds completed thus far and the number of rounds until completion of the game.
+The feedback area also displays the player's score and the difficully level currently being played at, the number of rounds completed thus far and the number of rounds until completion of the game.
     ![Feedback Area](assets/features-images/feedback-area.JPG)

     On loading the player interface area for the 1st time there is an explanation of how to play within the feedback area to get the player started.